risawitama/verbose-potato/README.md

-## Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"